DISIC/Ara/confiture-rest-api/README.md

 ## Configuration

-The applicatoin requires the following environement variables.
+The application requires the following environment variables.

 **`DATABASE_URL`** : Connection URL for the postgre database.